James Oglethorpe: Early life and family

-His family history dates back to William the Conqueror.
-They supported Charles I, an unpopular monarch.
-They suffered under Oliver Cromwell, but regained favor following the Stuart Restoration in 1660.
-Theophilus Oglethorpe, the head of the family, lived next to the royal palace at Whitehall; he and his brothers were members of Parliament.
-At Whitehall Theophilus met Eleanor Wall, one of Queen Anne's ladies-in-waiting, and the two fell in love and married in 1680.
+James Oglethorpe's family history dates back to William the Conqueror.
+His family supported Charles I of England during the English Civil War and suffered under Oliver Cromwell, but regained favour after the Stuart Restoration in 1660.
+Theophilus Oglethorpe, the head of the family, lived next to the Palace of Whitehall; he and his brothers were members of Parliament.
+At Whitehall, Theophilus met Eleanor Wall, one of Queen Anne's ladies-in-waiting, and they married in 1680.
 They had ten children: Lewis, Anne, Eleanor, Theophilus Jr., James, Frances Charlotte, Sutton, Louise Mary, and James Edward.
-James Edward was the Oglethorpes’ youngest child and their fifth son.
+James Edward was the Oglethorpes' youngest child and fifth son.
 He was born on 22 December 1696.
-Little is known about Oglethorpe's early life.
+Little is known about his early life.
 He was named James after James II, reflecting his family's royalist sympathies, and Edward after James Francis Edward Stuart.
-Oglethorpe was baptized on 23 December at St Martin-in-the-Fields in London.
+He was baptised on 23 December at St Martin-in-the-Fields in London.